id01/passman/README.md

 NOTE: You can still bypass firewalls if you host the service on port 80 :)

 ## Changelog
+* 10/03/2017 v0.4.0 (id01)
+	* Finally!
+After three days and countless hours of screwing around with C and C++ libraries, I have finally created my C++ interface prototype!
+* 09/27/2017 v0.3.11 (id01)
+	* Fixed another programming error that caused sha256 hashes used as aes keys to be concatenated with an object (how does that even work?)
 * 09/26/2017 v0.3.10 (id01)
 	* Fixed programming error with scrypt that made it derive way too many bytes.
 	* Broke backwards compatibility.